 Janette views the researching of family history as akin to writing a book.
 She does not limit her research to the immediate nuclear family since they constitute but one chapter of a much larger saga.
 Researching extended family, and frequently finding connections in surprising places, often brings to light fascinating stories as part of elaborating the larger tale.
 For example, imagine her delight when she discovered that a woman on her own family tree was related to both her brother-in-law’s and her mother’s families through marriage, thereby tying two sides of the family together!

 In researching her own family and in doing work for her clients, she has examined historical records from many places including Romania, Ukraine, Moldova, Belarus, England, Canada, Germany, Italy, Holland, Belgium, Israel, France, and the United States.
-The historical records she and her team work with are in English, Hebrew, Yiddish, Ukrainian, Russian, Polish, French and German.
-Members of her research team read documents in almost every conceivable language used all over Europe.
+The historical records she and her team work with are in English, Hebrew, Yiddish, Ukrainian, Russian, Polish, French, Hungarian, Czech, Dutch, Norwegian, Swedish and German and others.
+Members of her research team read documents in almost every conceivable language spoken in Europe.

 The central lesson that Janette learned from her long experience in genealogy is that families are integrally linked to the history of the places from which they came and vice-versa.
 As our families take on major roles as historical players in the records that illuminate their personal stories, it becomes harder to view history strictly as a third party observer.
 Genealogical research places our family in the context of the world and times in which they lived.

 Her current personal research project focuses on displaced persons traveling from Hamburg, Germany to Boston, Massachusetts on the March 3, 1949 sailing of the SS Marine Jumper.
 She is looking to connect with people who traveled on that particular sailing or whose parents or grandparents were on that sailing.